martagm998/tumors_prediction/README.md

 # tumors_predition
-Reproduction in python of the paper 'Classical Mathematical Models for Description and Prediction of Experimental Tumor Growth'.
+Replication in python of the paper 'Classical Mathematical Models for Description and Prediction of Experimental Tumor Growth' by Sébastien Benzekry.
 It is a university project.